whennemuth/kuali-cloudformation/kuali_maintenance/README.md

 ## Kuali Maintence

 This cloudformation stack creates a small EC2 instance that can replace the kuali service with an nginx server running in a docker container that issues a single web page for all links to the domain displaying a generic message like "Down for maintenance".
-Currently the default message indicates that the research administration service has moved to a new location and provides the link (T.
+Currently the default message indicates that the research administration service has moved to a new location and provides the link.

 ### Prerequisites: